Sordid Lives: Home media

-The film's DVD was released by Fox Home Entertainment on March 18, 2003, and sold over 300,000 units.
-A Blu-ray was released by Wolfe Video on September 30, 2014.
+Fox Home Entertainment released the DVD on March 18, 2003, and sold over 300,000 units.
+Wolfe Video released the Blu-ray on September 30, 2014.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 8 critics, indicating "mixed or average" reviews.

 Ken Eisner of Variety wrote what Sordid Lives does best is "showing Southern gals in the full flight of rabid self-denial — it's as screamingly funny as this subgenre can get".
 He took issue with Shore's addition of "poignant confessions, gay polemics and heart-tugging family redemption", saying the "high fizz eventually goes flat".
 He gave praise to the production value and the cast, particularly Bonnie Bedelia.
 Kevin Thomas of the Los Angeles Times wrote "Sordid Lives has its moments here and there, but not nearly enough of them to add up to a satisfying movie.
 [It] is most likely to be appreciated by Shores fans simply grateful to have one of his plays preserved on film".

 Wesley Morris of the San Francisco Chronicle described the film quality as a "vaguely underwater look of a sunken sitcom".
 He ended his review with "[T]he laughs come in all the wrong places when they come at all.
 Shores took all this from his play, which on the stage must have been like catching a taping of the Springer show on a stupendously off day".
 Robert K. Elder writing for the Chicago Tribune called it "a train wreck you can't help but watch".
 The Globe and Mails Rick Groen wrote: "But if the film's flaws are large, so are its laughs.
 Large and intermittent and unexpected -- they sneak up on you.
 Just as you're about to give up on the picture, as the erratic tone lurches from bald farce to strained poignancy and back again, a laugh is there again, doing what laughter does bestredeeming Sordid Lives.

 Legacy

-Though not popular with film critics upon release, the film was described as becoming an "unlikely cult hit" and a "cult phenomenon".
-(Note: Attributed to multiple sources:) A 20th anniversary stage play was produced with a new cast and played at Orlando's Parliament House from August 19, 2016, to September 3, 2016.
+Though not popular with film critics upon release, the film developed notoriety as an "unlikely cult hit" and a "cult phenomenon".

+A 20th anniversary stage production brought a new cast to Orlando's Parliament House from August 19, 2016, to September 3, 2016.